MerginMaps/docs/src/server/install/ee/index.md

-# Retreive your Mergin Maps EE images
+# Download your Mergin Maps EE images
 <ServerType type="EE" />

 To get access your docker images, you need your contract and license from <MerginMapsEmail id="sales" desc="sales team" />.
 If you do not have them, please contact our team.
 The repository is private and your team need to secure you the access to them before the steps will work.